CostaLab/Nichesphere/nichesphere/nichesphere/source/index.rst

 Tutorials
 =========

 In our first example we will use data from the Myocardial Infarction atlas from Kuppe, C. et.
-Al., 2022 to find differential co-localization domains related to ischemia and involved biological processes.
+Al., 2022 to find differential co-localization domains related to ischemia.

 .. nbgallery::
     :caption: Notebooks:
     :glob:

-    notebooks/Nichesphere_tutorial_MIvisium.ipynb
+    notebooks/Nichesphere_tutorial_MIvisium_coloc.ipynb

 API
 ===

-:doc:`api`
+:doc:`coloc`

+:doc:`comm`

 :doc:`tl`